Sov-trotter/IBMQ-Julia/README.md

 ```
 reg = createreg(user)
 ```
-will list the available backends where you can select various backends based on you circuit.
+This will list the available backends and an interactive selection.
 ## Uploading the circuit
 ```
 job = apply!(reg, [qc])
 ```
-The `apply!(::IBMQReg, ::Array{ChainBlock})` accepts multiple circuits in an array since some backends are capable of running multiple expertiments
+The `apply!(::IBMQReg, ::Array{ChainBlock})` accepts multiple circuits in an array since some backends are capable of running multiple expertiments in a single job

 ## Checking Status
 ```